-This soup starts out thin, but when the spinach and rice are added, it ends up with layers of textures and colors.
-For a lighter first-course soup, omit the rice or use very little.
+This yellow pea and coconut milk soup starts out thin, but when the spinach and rice are added, it ends up with layers of textures and colors.
+Hearty and delicious.

-- 2 cups yellow split peas, rinsed and soaked for at least 1 hour if possible
+- 2 cups yellow split peas rinsed and soaked in water for at least 1 hour if possible

 - 2 bay leaves